stepleton/NeoWidEx/MANUAL.md

 #### FULL STATUS

-NeoWidEx executes the `Read_Controller_Status` command repeatedly to recover all eight 32-bit controller status longwords from the Widget.
+NeoWidEx issues the `Read_Controller_Status` command repeatedly to recover all eight 32-bit controller status longwords from the Widget.
 It displays these longwords along with a bit-by-bit explanation of what the longwords mean.
 The first status longword is the standard status.

 #### SERVO STATUS

-NeoWidEx executes the `Read_Servo_Status` command repeatedly to recover all eight 32-bit status longwords from the servo.
+NeoWidEx issues the `Read_Servo_Status` command repeatedly to recover all eight 32-bit status longwords from the servo.
 These longwords are requested in the reverse order of their identifying bytes, from `$08` to `$01`.
 This ensures that status information pertaining to the last command processed by the servo